sanabahari/InsightDataEngineer/README.md

 ## Code verification: unit test

 We generated two unit tests code to verify the main functions used in the code.
 Two main functions that are tested are test_hashJoin.py, which tests the function hashJoin and test_orderedDict.py, which tests the function orderedDict.
 The details of the hashJoin function is given below.
+The testunit files are located in `/src/` directory under the mentioned names.

 ##  Programming practices